Nicolab/storux/doc/actions.md

 > ℹ️ TODO: This documentation is in progress.

-The actions are a way more grained to handle the store.
+The actions are a way more precise to handle the state of a store.
 This is a powerful feature of Storux inspired by the Flux pattern.